Now no one can say that you didn’t catch golf without a hat!

 After retiring from football after the Europa League final in May when he played for Arsenal against Chelsea, Cech returned to Stamford Bridge in a new role in June.

 At the age of 13, Cech had to make a decision between pursuing the future in hockey or in soccer, because he simply did not have time to practice both.
-Since moving to England, he has been regularly watching ice hockey in Guildford, as well as watching the NHL in the United States.

 Back in 1998, the 16-year-old Cech was captivated by the achievement of his own country, the Czech Republic, with a dramatic victory at the Winter Olympics that year in Japan.